How I prepared my INDEPENDENT TRC 3 submission in 4 million not so easy steps over 8.5 years of time.

 +

-I was blocked from TRC 2 by DKRG, despite my case being among the first 34 accepted — and despite (or because of) the fact that DKRG was well aware of my years of work with KSS Adoptees.
+My case was one of the first 34 accepted for TRC 2, but I was egregiously blocked out of the movement by DKRG on December 7th, 2022 — the very day that the TRC 2 Investigation into Overseas Adoption began.
+This was despite (or because of) the fact that DKRG was well aware of my years of work with KSS Adoptees.

 I applied for TRC 2 on September 11th, 2022 — the two year anniversary of when I had first realized that I might have had a twin — and my case was among the first 34 accepted by TRC 2 in December 2022.
 However, without explanation or apology, I was subsequently blocked and ghosted by DKRG — the group that has presented itself as a “Korean Rights” organization and has acted as a representative for both TRC 2 and TRC 3.
 I had originally submitted my case through them, and they still retain my adoption documents.

-I have waited three long years for TRC 3 to begin.
+Having been sidelined from TRC 2 for inexcusable reasons by DKRG, I have been forced to wait three long years for TRC 3 to begin.

 +